Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups: Abstract

 \section{Abstract}

+We study the usual stochastic order between probability measures on preordered topological abelian groups, focusing on asymptotic and catalytic versions of the order.
+In the asymptotic version, a measure $\mu$ dominates a measure $\nu$ if the i.i.d.~random walk generated by $\mu$ first-order dominates the one generated by $\nu$ at late times.
+In the catalytic version, $\mu$ dominates $\nu$ if there is a third $\tau$ such that the convolution $\mu \ast \tau$ first-order dominates $\nu \ast \tau$.

-We study the asymptotic behaviour of random walks on topological abelian groups $G$.
-Our main result is a sufficient condition for one random walk to dominate another in the \emph{stochastic order} induced by any suitably large positive cone $G_+ \subseteq G$, assuming that both walks have Radon distributions and compactly supported steps.
-We explain in which sense our sufficient condition is very close to a necessary one.
-Our result is due to Aubrun and Nechita in the one-dimensional case, but new already for $\R^n$ with $n > 1$.
+Provided that the preorder on $G$ is induced by a suitably large positive cone and that both measures are compactly supported Radon, our main result gives a sufficient condition for asymptotic and catalytic dominance to hold in terms of a family of inequalities closely related to the cumulant-generating functions.
+While this sufficient condition requires these inequalities to be strict, the non-strict versions of these inequalities are easily seen to be necessary.
+In this sense, our result gives conditions that are necessary and sufficient in generic cases.
+This result has been known for $G = \R$, but is new already for $\R^n$ with $n > 1$.
 It is a direct application of a recently proven theorem of real algebra, namely a \emph{Vergleichsstellensatz} for preordered semirings.

-We then use our result to derive a formula for the rate at which the probabilities of a random walk decay relative to those of another, again for walks on $G$ with compactly supported Radon steps.
-This can be seen as a relative version of Cram\'er's large deviation theorem, since it specializes to the latter in the case where one walk is deterministic.
+We finally use our result to derive a formula for the rate at which the probabilities of a random walk decay \emph{relative} to those of another, now for walks on a preordered topological vector space with compactly supported Radon steps.
+Taking one of these walks to be deterministic reproduces a version of Cram\'er's large deviation theorem for infinite dimensions.

 [1]{\mathbb{E}[#1]} [1]{\mathbf{P}\left[{#1}\right]}

 \newgeometry{top=2cm,bottom=3cm}

 \restoregeometry